-They reach a height of between 15 and 30 cm, making them ideal for use in either rock gardens or as part of a border.
+They reach a height of between 15 and 30 cm (6 to 12 inches), making them ideal for use in either rock gardens or as part of a border.

 Lapeirousia bloom from the end of summer through to the autumn with spiky tubular flowers of white, pink or red.

 Once the flowering has finished they carry attractive seed pods that are egg shaped.

 Freesia laxa by Yuki_alm_misa.